B2B and Enterprise Projects for Renault

-Even though I was hired to to create Project RS at Renault, I got to help them out with some internal projects as well, resulting in increased efficiency and revenue.
+Even though initially I was hired to to create Renault Port at Renault, I got to help them out with some internal projects as well, resulting in increased efficiency and revenue.

 Renault has a complimentary roadside assistance service for cars in warranty, which is provided by authorized repair centers.
 The specifics of the service results in multiple calls, might cause long wait times for drivers in distress, and offers very little feedback for the status of the process.